Reference: Transforming Kernels

 Parameters:

-New in version 2018.1.
+Added in version 2018.1.

-loopy.tag_inames(kernel, iname_to_tag, force=False, ignore_nonexistent=False)[source]#
+loopy.tag_inames(kernel, iname_to_tag, force=False, ignore_nonexistent=False)[source]

 Tag an iname